MaryGraceLunar/real_estate_model/README.md

 ## Future Enhancements
 * Extend the training and testing dataset to reflect the current market
 * Adding visualizations to better represent user input and model predictions.
+* Give user option to use other model like Random Forest.

 ## Installation (for local deployment)
 If you want to run the application locally, follow these steps: